How to Detect a Narcissist: 10 Red Flags You Should Never Ignore

 4. They Belittle Others

-Narcissists boost their own self-worth by diminishing others, often using subtle or overt forms of belittlement.
-They might make sarcastic remarks, give backhanded compliments, or use humor as a shield for their insults, saying things like “I was just kidding, don’t be so sensitive.”
-This allows them to maintain control while avoiding responsibility for their hurtful words.
-Over time, these tactics can erode the confidence of those around them, making their victims more dependent on the narcissist’s approval.
-Their goal is to establish dominance in relationships, ensuring they always feel superior while keeping others on the defensive.
+To build their self-esteem, narcissists degrade others either overtly or covertly.
+They make sarcastic remarks, then provide subtle backhanded compliments, or use humor to protect an insult by saying “I was just kidding, don’t be so sensitive.”
+This allows them to keep the hold without being responsible for their hurtful minutiae.
+Over time, such means can weaken the confidence of people around them, making them totally dependent on the narcissist’s acceptance and approval.
+Their aim is to establish a controlling relationship, where they always feel superior and keep each lower offensive defense.

 Example: “Oh, you’re wearing that?
 I guess it’s… unique.”